 If there has been a destruitive lesion, the tonic deviation will go away over the period of days.
 Unfortunately, there is no convenient way to remember the various lesions which are associated with a lateral gaze deviation.
 One needs to get good at memorising lists if one is ever to understand neurology.

 To discriminate between causes of lateral gaze palsy, one should go on to test the oculocephalic and cold caloric (oculovestibular) reflexes.
 Lateral gaze palsy due to thalamic or cortical (hemispheric) lesions can be overcome by cold caloric testing, i.e. the deviated eyes will "un-deviate" to look towards the ice water syringe in the ear.
-Damage to the pons, however, cannot be overcome by cold caloric testing.
+Damage to the pons, however, usually cannot be overcome by cold caloric testing.
 Specifically, any pontine lesion involving the abducens nerve nucleus will not respond to caloric testing.

 Conjugate vertical gaze deviation